ElektraInitiative/PermaplanT/doc/usecases/layers/fertilize_layer.md

 -   **Scope:** Fertilize Layer
 -   **Level:** User Goal
 -   **Actors:** App User
--   **Brief:** The user can add, edit, move and delete fertilizers to support their plants and ecosystem in their map in the fertilize layer.
+-   **Brief:** The user can add, edit, move and delete fertilizers in their map in the fertilize layer.
 -   **Status:** Draft

 ## Scenarios